gvwilson/thirdbit/src/fiction/cloudherd/index.md

 As the sergeant walked away with Thokmay beside him, Indy rounded on her daughter.
 "Tell me," she demanded,
-"What exactly would you have done if he'd slipped off the cloud?"
+"What would you have done if he'd slipped off the cloud?"

 "He wouldn't have slipped off!"
 Noxy protested.
-"It was Big Blue—he's as safe as—"
+"Big Blue is as safe as—"

 "I don't care if it was Big Blue or the mattress on your bed!"
 Indy said angrily.
-She didn't seem to care that half a dozen villagers were listening just a few strides away.
+She didn't seem to care that half a dozen people were listening just a few strides away.
 "What do you think they would say if I had to tell them we needed to build another pyre because you wanted to show off?"

 "Yes, reeve," Noxy said wretchedly.

-"Don't you 'yes, reeve' me.
+"Don't you 'yes, reeve' me, young lady.
-Now, Rind gave us some thimbleberries for your old baby slippers.
+Rind gave us some thimbleberries for your old baby boots.
 I want you to get the seeds out so that I can make a pie for dinner."

 "Thimbleberries?"
 Noxy said in despair.
-"That'll take forever!
-Rash and Sensy and I were going to—"
+"That'll take forever!"

-"Well, you should have thought of that, shouldn't you?"
+"Well, then you should get started, shouldn't you?"
-Indy took Noxy by the shoulders, wondering yet again when her daughter had grown so tall.
+Indy took Noxy by the shoulders.
-"Sweetling, listen to me. *Really* listen to me."
+"Sweetling, listen to me.
+*Really* listen to me."
 She combed her daughter's hair off her forehead with her fingers.
-"Half the village is already muttering about it being time for a new reeve.
+"Half the village is muttering about it being time for a new reeve.
 How can I ask them to behave when my own daughter won't?
-Now, go get washed up and start on those thimbleberries."
+Now, go wash your hands and get started on those thimbleberries."

 Noxy nodded glumly.
-"Yes, mum."
+"Yes, *amma*."

-She moped home to collect the bucket full of hard red thimbleberries and a large bowl, then climbed the steps to the top of the Quick Tower.
+She moped home to collect the bucket of hard red thimbleberries and a large bowl, then climbed the steps to the top of the Quick Tower.
-She and Rash and Sensy had covered a tumbled-down block of stone with a bit of gray canvas to make a pretend cloud when they were younger.
+She and Rash and Sensy had covered a block of stone with a bit of gray canvas to make a pretend cloud when they were younger.
 Plopping herself down on it,
 she started squeezing bitter grain-sized seeds out of the thimbleberries one by one.
-Why did they have to have so many seeds?
-Why couldn't the stupid soldiers have washed up somewhere else?
+Why couldn't someone else have rescued the soldiers?
 And why did the sun have to be so…so sunny?

-When she heard the first shouts from the main square she ignored them, thinking that it was just children playing jump-sticks or kabbadi.
+When she heard the first shouts from the main square she ignored them, thinking that it was just the younger children playing jump-sticks or kabbadi.
-Then she heard a woman shout, "Hah!
-Heeeyah!"
+Then she heard a woman snap, "Hah!"
-She tossed another berry into the bowl and stood up on her stone seat to look.
+She tossed another berry into the bowl and stood on her stone seat to look.

-She was just in time to see Thokmay duck under another soldier's out-thrust sword and lunge with his own blade as he straightened, shouting "Hah!" in turn.
+She was just in time to see Thokmay duck under another soldier's leather-wrapped sword and lunge with his own blade as he straightened, shouting "Hah!" in turn.
-Every child in the village was gathered around watching, and not a few of the adults as well.
+It seemed like every child in the village was gathered to watch, and not a few of the adults as well.

 The other soldier knocked Thokmay's blade away and spun around,